 I never thought I would homeschool my kids, but here I am homeschooling during a pandemic.
 I am doing my best to adapt, but I have made many mistakes.
 Maybe I am learning through my mistakes.

-I started homeschooling our first and second grade boys (with a wild 3-year-old underfoot) a few weeks ago.
+I started homeschooling our first and second-grade boys (with a wild three year old underfoot) a few weeks ago.
 The transition has been difficult.
 I’ve made some rookie mistakes, I’ve adjusted the plan about 10 times, and I’ve learned a lot about what works.
 I hope you can learn from my errors, or at least take comfort in our mutual struggle.

 The biggest struggle I’ve encountered in homeschooling thus far has been . . . my children’s behavior.
 Yep.
 Their teachers have always described my two sons as “very respectful” and “well-behaved,” but apparently those traits don’t automatically carry over to homeschool.
 Kids always behave worst for their moms, right?

 They are just so comfortable with me, and they view me as “mom” and not “teacher.”
 So if my son is feeling tired or bored, guess what he does?
 He dramatically lies his head on the table and says, “I’m tired and bored!”
 Would he have EVER done that at school?
 Nope.

 If my son is distracted and wants to talk about what he’d like for Christmas, guess what he does?
 He starts talking about what he wants for Christmas in the middle of a math lesson.
 Would he ever attempt this at school?
 No way!

 Don’t be shocked (like I was) if your kids push the limits at home.
 From conversations with other parents, I’m learning this is very common.
 Most kids who have never been homeschooled view their home as a place to kick up their feet, relax, and play.
 After all, many adults even find it difficult to motivate themselves to work from home.